S-Series Virtual Switch Bonding chassis replacement procedure

 code:

-' command, access the VSB license commands:
+' command, access the VSB license commands:show config license

 code:

-Bonded SSA Chassis(su)-
+>Bonded SSA Chassis(su)-

 show config license